leonstel/leonstel.github.io/recursive_tree_part3.md

 Although this fairy tail isn't officially a [greedy algorithm](https://en.wikipedia.org/wiki/Greedy_algorithm) it sure sounds like one.

 ### Base Case
-Having no correct base case in recursion results in a catastrophe.
-Consider this old-fashioned fairy tail.

-Unfortunately the universe does not have a built in maximum call stack exceed error.
-This quackery will only stop if the human race has been destroyed or their destructive swathes have consumed the earth.
+As above tail makes clear, having no base case within a recursion loop will result in an infinity amount of callbacks because it keeps going forever.
+Eventually it will throw a maximum call stack exceeded error.
+A base case is a condition within the recursive function that returns some kind of value (could be an empty return as well) to stop the feedback loop.
+Although morbidly, the universe has no built-in base case so the fairy tail goes on and on till the human race goes extinct ...happy hollidays!

 ### Do I Have Children?

+This question mostly asked to yourself when the doorbell rings and a vaguely familiar woman stands in front of your door.
+It then kicks in... and you remember that night from years ago with some memory gaps.

 ```
+//leaf.js
 hasCheckedInBranch() {
     for (let childRef of this.childrenRef){
         const flag = childRef.isChecked() || childRef.hasCheckedInBranch();